Landmark Investment in Goldman Sachs by Sumitomo Bank

 The firm ended 1985 as the sixth-largest Wall Street firm in capitalization, and with the Sumitomo investment, jumped to fourth in a deal that surprised many on Wall Street.
 While seen as a big win for Goldman Sachs, Sumitomo was equally contented; the investment helped fulfill the Japanese firm’s commitment to become a global financial enterprise.

 Sumitomo’s investment was the first of several capital infusions Goldman Sachs received before its eventual 1999 IPO.
 In 1989, seven insurance companies invested US$225 million in the firm.
-In 1992, it received a passive investment from a Hawaiian educational trust, the Kamehameha Schools/Bishop Estate, which brought US$250 million for a stake of more than 5 percent in the firm, without voting privileges and with full participation in profits and losses.
+In 1992 and 1994, it received passive investments from a Hawaiian educational trust, the Kamehameha Schools/Bishop Estate, which brought US$500 million for a stake in the firm.